Understanding And Optimizing Your Search Bar

 Keyboard Shortcuts

 Some keyboard shortcuts are available for the Bynder search bar.
-To close the search simply press the esc key.
-To navigate through the results use the up and down arrows.
-To go to the result you are over click the enter/return key.
+To close the search, simply press the Esc key.
+To navigate through the results, use the up and down arrows.
+To go to the result, you over-click the enter/return key.

 Confidence Score